Invisible millions pay price of statelessness

 The 1961 convention stipulates signatories must grant nationality to a person born in their territory who would otherwise be stateless.
 Experts say this is key to resolving the problem.

-"This is really a crucial principle that needs to be realized if you want to break the cycle of statelessness," said Sebastian Kohn, Open Society's expert on statelessness.
+"This is really a crucial principle that needs to be realised if you want to break the cycle of statelessness," said Sebastian Kohn, Open Society's expert on statelessness.

 "It doesn't mean giving nationality to everyone born on your territory.
 It's just about giving nationality to stateless persons born on your territory."